Samia Halaby: Painting style

 Her approach to abstraction has ranged from works exploring the visual properties of the geometric still life to free-form paintings in the form of collaged pieces of canvas that are joined to create larger abstractions that are free from the stretch.
-As of 2020, her oeuvre contained over 3,000 works, including paintings, digital media, three-dimensional hanging sculptures, artist books, drawings, and limited edition artist prints.
+As of 2020, her oeuvre contained more than 3,000 works, including paintings, digital media, three-dimensional hanging sculptures, artist books, drawings, and limited edition artist prints.

 After retiring from teaching, Halaby began experimenting with electronic art forms, teaching herself how to program Basic and C programming languages on an Amiga computer and later on a PC.
 Creating programs that would allow viewers to witness the process of live computerized painting, she enlisted the help of musicians for kinetic art performances that were inspired by jam sessions.
-Her "Kinetic Painting Group" toured extensively in the late 1990s.
+Her "Kinetic Painting Group" toured extensively in the late 1990s, and video works continue to be shown across the world.

-Abstract Color (1963-1965)
+Abstract color (1963–1965)

-During her final student days and for a period after, Halaby's approach to painting was characterized by flat color where relationships of luminosity and simultaneous contrast were inspired by the Minimalists and by work of Josef Albers and his book "Interaction of Color."
-In terms of shape, the work depended essentially on the rectangular surfaces of human life be they walls, windows, writing paper, floors, cards, or gently hung weavings.
+During her final student days and for a period after, Halaby's approach to painting was characterized by flat color; in these works, relationships of luminosity and simultaneous contrast were inspired by the minimalists and by the work of Josef Albers and his book Interaction of Color.
+In terms of shape, the work depended essentially on the rectangular surfaces of human life, be they walls, windows, writing paper, floors, cards, or gently hung weavings.
 The variety of scale and placement was clearly an abstraction from ways of examining the world we see.
-During that short span, Halaby left Bloomington to teach in Honolulu at the University of Hawaii, then moved to Kansas City for her second teaching position at the Kansas City Art Institute.
+During that short span, Halaby left Bloomington to teach in Honolulu at the University of Hawaii, then moved to Kansas City to teach at the Kansas City Art Institute, her second teaching position.